Fabulu/RegioFinder/README.md

 Docker Compose
 Create docker-compose.yml at repo root (or in /backend, your choice) to run MySQL + PHP (and optionally infer).
-The compose file is not in the screenshot; add it next and mount backend/web as the PHP document root.

 Notes
 Swagger/OpenAPI lives in /backend/web (openapi.json + swagger/).